junxit/us-congress-bills-116/bill.md

 - **(12)** Studies have consistently found that African American and Latino households tend, on average, to have lower credit scores than White households.
 The growing use of credit checks, therefore, may disproportionately screen otherwise qualified racial and ethnic minorities out of jobs, leading to discriminatory hiring practices, and further exacerbating the trend where unemployment for African American and Latino communities is elevated well above the rate of Whites.
 - **(13)** A 2012 Demos survey found that 65 percent of White respondents reported having good or excellent credit scores while over half of African American households reported only having fair or bad credit.

 ## § 3.
-Bans the use of credit information for most employment decisions
+Prohibition on the use of credit information for most employment decisions

 - **(a)** *In general* Section 604 of the Fair Credit Reporting Act (15 U.S.C.
 1681b) is amended—
   - **(1)** in subsection (a)(3)(B), by inserting “, subject to the requirements of subsection (b)” after “purposes”; and